ianmorgan/corda-rawupdates-demo/README.md

 states on the ledger.
 4. The current flow hospital has a poor bedside manner.
 It will only look at it's patients on node restart and only has one treatment plan.
 Future versions of Corda will have a better hospital.
+5. The code in the rawUpdates handler must run quickly and be able to keep up with speed of writes to the Corda node, otherwise the node will start to buffer in the RxObservable layer, eventually exhausting buffer space and failing rawUpdates.
+6. Thread pools may need to be increased simply to take account of the additional delay (in the external update) before the tread is released back to pool.
+Likewise the database transaction window has been increased (the final commit is now delayed until the rawUpdate has completed), which may have implications on the performance of the database.
+For example connection pool sizes and the chance of deadlocks.
+7. A Corda node running multiple concurrent transactions. i.e. multiple flow workers, has no central ordering across the all the chains being written to the database.
+The final data order is driven simply by the order in which threads actually write to the database.
+As rawUpdates will never trigger at exactly the same time window within this update, they will likely end up a slightly different order.
+Please note, the order within a single chain is ALWAYS correct and consistent, this concerns simply the order across chains.

 Obviously there are now multiple possible failure and recovery modes that need to be understood and tested, for example: